niivue/brain2print/README.md

 # brain2print

-This is an extension of [brainchop](https://github.com/neuroneural/brainchop) that converts voxel-based MRI scans to 3D meshes that can be printed.
-No data is sent to a server. *Everything* happens in your browser window, on *your* machine.
+This is an extension of [brainchop](https://github.com/neuroneural/brainchop) that converts voxel-based MRI scans to 3D meshes that can be printed. **No data is sent to a server. *Everything* happens in your browser window, on *your* machine**.

 ![image of web page](brain2print.png)